joanvelja/Confidently_Exiting/README.md

 # Optimizing Predictions: Vocabulary Reduction and Contrastive Decoding in LLMs

-This repository is cloned from the code-base <a href="https://github.com/raymin0223/fast_robust_early_exit" target="_blank" rel="noopener noreferrer">  Fast_Robust_Early_Exit</a>( [paper](https://arxiv.org/abs/2310.05424)) .
-We further extend their work by implementing our two proposed approaches: softmax exiting with reduced voabulary size, and implemented contrastive decoding.
-Our discussion and findings can be found in the [blogpost](blogpost.md) file.
+This repository is cloned from the code-base <a href="https://github.com/raymin0223/fast_robust_early_exit" target="_blank" rel="noopener noreferrer">  Fast_Robust_Early_Exit</a> (their [paper](https://arxiv.org/abs/2310.05424)) .
+We further extend their work by implementing our two proposed approaches: Softmax Exiting with reduced voabulary size, and implemented Contrastive Decoding.
+Our discussion and findings can be found in our [blogpost](blogpost.md) file.

 ## Requirements